jasim/jsfoo-talk-learning-to-learn-reason/main.md

 But when I started writing typed FP after about a decade of dynamically typed languages, I realized that we programmers are a pretty decent bunch.
 It is very rare for us to be making logical errors in our code.

 Our programs are all broken, make no mistake, but they are broken not because we wrote something when we meant the other.
 They're borken because of clerical mistakes.
 Passing the wrong data to the wrong function.

-The Reason compiler is very good at catching those mistakes.
-Which is why, "if it compiles, it works".
+But the Reason compiler is very good at catching those mistakes, which is why, "if it compiles, it works".

 :::